javaf/extra-event/README.md

 You can get started by going through the [examples](https://github.com/wolfram77/java-event-emitter#examples) first.
 That can help get a lot of things clear.
 I would suggest you try them out as well.
-To use this library, download the source code at `src/org`, add it to your *project*.
+To use this library, download the source code as a Zip and copy the `src/org` folder in it and add it to your *project*.
 The  [reference](https://github.com/wolfram77/java-event-emitter#reference) will help you know it all.

 <br/>